wrznr/os-osl-osc-2022/content.md

 ---

-# The SLUB Open Science Lab
+# Work, event and meeting place

 - Grand opening in November 2022
 - Interim at Zellescher Weg 21 (*zell21*)